 - Can be awarded once per academic year (fall, spring, or summer) for a total amount of $500.
 May submit an application during either fall or spring semester.
 Will not be awarded past summer of that academic year.

-- Must be an active SSS participant who, in the semester of application, has met the basic requirements of maintaining active participant starus: 1) has met with his or her SSS advisor at least twice, and 2) has completed a minimum of three hours of SSS activities, including workshops, educational/ cultural events, or additional academic/personal counseling with a staff memeber.
+- Must be an active SSS participant who, in the semester of application, has met the basic requirements of maintaining active participant starus: 1) has met with his or her SSS advisor at least twice, and 2) has completed a minimum of three hours of SSS activities, including workshops and educational/ cultural events.

 - Must be in good standing with financial aid and have unmet financial need that exceeds the minimum award amount